 4. Cross-promote Instagram content

-With so many new features on the horizon, Instagram turned into a great place for cross-promotion for your Instagram account.
+With so many new features on the horizon, Instagram has become a great place for cross-promotion for your Instagram account.

-Creators can experiment with the various features offered by Instagram and promote themselves or their product with quality content on reals, through igtv videos or stories.
+Creators and Instagram influencers can experiment with the various features offered by Instagram and promote themselves or their products with quality content on reals through IGTV videos, relevant hashtags, or stories.

 5. Check Instagram Analytics